 - Cardiac arrest

-Below are some factors that contribute to how much meth it takes to overdose:
+Below are some factors that contribute to how much meth causes an overdose:

 - Method of ingestion

-- History of meth use and if the individual uses other drugs in addition to meth
+- History of meth use and whether the individual uses other drugs in addition to meth

-How To Help Someone With a Methamphetamine Overdose
+How to Help Someone Experiencing a Meth Overdose

 If someone near you is experiencing a meth overdose, call 911 immediately.
-Overdose treatment is imperative as one’s chances of recovery from a meth overdose are dependent on how quickly one receives the required medical attention.
+Overdose treatment is imperative as the chances of recovery from a meth overdose are dependent on how quickly the patient receives the required medical attention.

-When emergency responders arrive to treat an overdose, try to be prepared to answer the following questions:
+When emergency responders arrive to treat the overdose, try to be prepared to answer the following questions:

 - Individual’s weight and age